NEUBIAS/training-resources/_modules/big_image_file_formats.md

   - "Understand the concepts of lazy-loading, chunking and scale pyramids"
   - "Know a concrete file format that implements chunking and scale pyramids"
 motivation: |
   Modern microscopy frequently generates image data in the GB-TB range.
-Such data cannot be naviley opened.
+Such data cannot be naively opened.
 First, the data may not fit into the working memory (RAM) of your computer.
 Second, it would take a lot of time to load the data into the memory.
 Thus, it is important to know about dedicated concepts and implemenations that enable swift interaction with such big image data.

 concept_map: >
   graph TD